Mateusz-best-creator/Cpp_Chess/README.md

 2. **Build and Run:**
    - Press `F5` to build and run the chess game.

 That's it!
 You should now be able to enjoy playing chess.
 Feel free to explore the features and functionalities of the game.
+The code is available here: https://github.com/Mateusz-best-creator/Chess/tree/master.

 Happy gaming!